BenQuigley/signmaker.dev/content/blog/scripting.md

 export -f names
 ```

+The output of this function is the sorted, deduplicated filenames of all the
+files that have been changed in the recent 3 git commits (when called with
+`names 3`).
+I couldn't exactly say why this is useful, but I use it a lot.

 (The `export -f` line is necessary, or this function would only be available
 inside the script, in this case the `~/.bash_aliases` file, itself.
 We want it
 to be available elsewhere in the shell, so we must export it.
 For whatever